chriswolfdesign/DeJesusWolfCapstoneMVC/README.md

     in the templates directory

 Modifications:
-    If you wish to modify this application, you will need to retranspile the main.js file in the src/main directory.
+    If you wish to modify this application, you will need to retranspile the main.ts file in the src/main directory.
 This can be done with the browserify tool.
 You can install this tool with the following command